mangaido/mangaido-languages/README.md

 In some cases it's necessary to have HTML tags inside translation texts to format text properly.
 We use only this tags:

+- `<h1>Text goes here</h1>` - Headline.
+Text inside is bigger and styled as headline.
+There are also smaller haedlines: h2, h3, h4, h5
 - `<p>Text goes here</p>` - Paragraph.
 Text inside is a paragraph.
 - `<b>Text goes here</b>` - Bold text
 - `<i>Text goes here</i>` - Italics
 - `<br />` - Break line.
 Text after this tag will start from new line

+If this is possible try not to edit HTML tags and leave them as they are, just translate the text.